Girolamo dai Libri: The peak of production

 The following years marked the most mature and fruitful phase of Girolamo dai Libri's artistic production.
 Following the upheavals of the recently concluded war, the fathers of Santa Maria in Organo decided to renovate their church and commissioned the two best local painters, Francesco Morone and Girolamo dai Libri, to decorate the shutters of the new organ.
 According to the contract signed on November 12, 1515, the shutters were to appear «beautiful et laudable to those who understand the art».
-Vasari attributes to Francesco the Saint Benedict and Saint John the Evangelist, while to Girolamo he assigns the depictions of the flowers and the background; (Note: Concerning the attribution of the shutters, Giorgio Vasari states that «Girolamo also painted in Santa Maria in Organi, where he made his first work, on one of the organ shutters (the other painted by his companion Francesco Morone), two Saints on the outside, and inside a Nativity».
-In .) the art historian Carlo Del Bravo has essentially proposed the opposite.
+Vasari attributes to Francesco the Saint Benedict and Saint John the Evangelist, while to Girolamo he assigns the depictions of the flowers and the background; (Note: Concerning the attribution of the shutters, Giorgio Vasari states that "Girolamo also painted in Santa Maria in Organi, where he made his first work, on one of the organ shutters (the other painted by his companion Francesco Morone), two Saints on the outside, and inside a Nativity.") the art historian Carlo Del Bravo has essentially proposed the opposite.
 Contemporary criticism tends not to draw a sharp distinction between the contributions of the two artists, arguing that both, great friends, collaborated on the shutters in perfect harmony, without quarrels, dividing the work equally and mutually influencing each other.
 The work was completed in 1516 and placed in a chapel specially built by the Olivetans to house the organ.
 Later, probably on the occasion of the Baroque renovation of the organ, the shutters passed to the Dal Pozzo family until, at the beginning of the 19th century, Count Bartolomeo donated them to the parish church of Marcellise (today in the municipality of San Martino Buon Albergo), where they are still kept.